Queens of the Stone Age: 2015–2018: Villains

-The band performed with Nine Inch Nails, Lindsey Buckingham and Dave Grohl at the 56th Annual Grammy Awards.
+The band performed with Trent Reznor, Lindsey Buckingham and Dave Grohl at the 56th Annual Grammy Awards.
 The band went on a joint headline tour of Australia with Nine Inch Nails in 2014.

 In January 2014, Homme told Rolling Stone magazine the band would start recording a new album when they finished their tour for ...Like Clockwork.
 In June 2014, Homme performed a solo acoustic show at James Lavelle's Meltdown festival, featuring guest performances from Troy Van Leeuwen and Mark Lanegan.
 During this gig, Homme played a new song called "Villains of Circumstance," which was performed again at another acoustic set in 2016.
 The band indicated in February 2015, when it was announced they are to play Rock in Rio 2015 in Rio de Janeiro in September, that they were about to record a new album.
 Despite this, in March 2016, Michael Shuman revealed that the band were on a break.

 During this period, the members of the band worked on various other projects.
 Josh Homme and Dean Fertita contributed to Iggy Pop's 2016 album Post Pop Depression and subsequent tour, while Troy van Leeuwen joined the rock supergroup Gone Is Gone with plans to release an EP and a studio album.
 In May 2016, Van Leeuwen announced plans to record Queens of the Stone Age's seventh studio album "sometime this year."

 In January 2017, Troy Sanders from Mastodon and Gone Is Gone said Queens of the Stone Age will release a new album later in the year.
 Following this, the band posted several photos on social media featuring their studio and announced that they would be performing at the Fuji Rock Festival in July, their first performance in Japan since 2003.
 The band updated their social media accounts with a new logo and the words "Coming Twentyfive" on April 6, 2017, and announced a tour of Australia and New Zealand to begin in July.